4. Defining a @source

 Code Challenge!

 Define a @source named outerspace that points to the URL http://outerspace-api.example/.
 Include a header named x-caller with a hard-coded value of space-schema.
+Review the previous lesson for a refresher on the @source parameters and how to include headers.

 Key takeaways

-• The @source defines a shared data source for multiple connectors.
+• The @source defines a shared data source for multiple Connectors.

 • The @source takes in two parameters: name and http.